Western Force: Region and stadium

 The Western Force represents the state of Western Australia, the largest and least densely populated state in the country.
 The Western Force have been based in Perth (the state capital), since its creation, where than three-fourths of state residents live.
 For the first four seasons (2006–2009), the Western Force played all of their home games at Subiaco Oval, a stadium primarily used by Australian rules football clubs, Fremantle and the West Coast Eagles of the Australian Football League (AFL).
 The stadium had a capacity of 43,500.
 The stadium was demolished in 2019.

 In 2010, the Western Force permanently moved to the Perth Rectangular Stadium (known as ME Bank Stadium).
 As of 2019, the stadium is known as HBF Park after Western Australia's biggest health insurer took over naming rights.
 Between 2010 and 2011 the State government developed a masterplan for an improved rectangular stadium and then completed a business case which saw AUD88 million allocated to the first stage which was to include a new permanent East stand, new lights, two video replay boards, LED signage at pitch level, replacement of the playing surface and replacement of the south scaffold stand with new scaffold.
 A Project Definition Plan was then completed and following this, the government allocated a further AUD7.14 million to add corporate amenity including 48 corporate boxes and a 250-seat BBQ deck to the new Eastern stand.
-In June 2012 builder Buckeridge Group of Companies (BGC) were awarded the head building contract for the project and on 7 June 2012 the Minister for Sport and Recreation Terry Waldron MLA announced that hard work by the project team, led by the Department of Sport and Recreation, and a keen price by builders would enable the south stand to become a permanent, unroofed structure rather than new scaffold.
+In June 2012 builder BGC were awarded the head building contract for the project and on 7 June 2012 the Minister for Sport and Recreation Terry Waldron MLA announced that hard work by the project team, led by the Department of Sport and Recreation, and a keen price by builders would enable the south stand to become a permanent, unroofed structure rather than new scaffold.
 It was completed in September 2013, with a capacity of 20,441.

 In 2023, playing in the Toyota Challenge, the Western Force hosted the Cheetahs at Rushton Park, Mandurah and Claremont Oval in the south-western Perth suburb of Claremont.

 In 2025 the Western Force played in front of their biggest crowd when they hosted the British & Irish Lions at Perth Stadium on their 2025 British & Irish Lions tour of Australia.
-Losing the match 7–54, the stadium had a attendance of 46,656, eclipsing their previous high of 37,037 set in their first ever professional match against the Brumbies in 2006.
+Losing the match 7–54, the stadium had an attendance of 46,656, eclipsing their previous high of 37,037 set in their first ever professional match against the Brumbies in 2006.